purescript-contrib/purescript-pathy/README.md

 After you have sandboxed a foreign path, you may call `printPath` on it.
 There's no need to remember this rule because it's enforced at compile-time by phantom types!

 All the path literals you build by hand are automatically sandboxed, unless you call `parentDir'` on them.

+### Renaming, Transforming, Etc.

+There are many other functions available to you for renaming files, renaming directories, getting parent directories, etc.

+These are all documented in [MODULES.md](MODULES.md), and you can find [examples](/examples/Examples.purs) for most of them.

 # API Docs